 You should learn to read the cat’s behavior.
 There are typically visible signs before aggressive behavior occurs.
 Once you recognize your cat’s body language cues, you may be able to avert the situation completely.
 Offer the cat an alternative behavior opportunity, such as climbing a tree or chasing a laser.
 Give the cat a treat for engaging in that alternative behavior instead of attacking your feet.

 Keep in mind that hormones can also play a role in a cat’s aggressive behaviors.
 Intact cats can experience behavioral changes, and aggressive behavior is more common in males.
-We highly recommend spaying or neutering your cats before they reach sexual maturity, generally between four and six months of age.
+We highly recommend spaying or neutering your cats before they reach sexual maturity, generally between 4 and 6 months of age.

 Get Your Cat to Stop Licking Your Feet